 No fractional shares Vishay Intertechnology will not distribute fractional shares of our common stock or Class B common stock in the spin-off.
 The distribution agent will aggregate all of the fractional shares of common stock and sell them in the open market at then-prevailing prices on behalf of our stockholders.
 You will then receive a cash payment in the amount of your proportionate share of the net sale proceeds, based on the average gross selling price per share of our common stock after making appropriate deductions for any required tax withholdings.
 Holders of Class B common stock will be compensated by us for fractional shares based upon the same price used to cash out the fractional shares of common stock.
-Record date June 25, 2010 Distribution date July 6, 2010 Trading market and symbol We expect that our common stock will be listed on the New York Stock Exchange under the symbol "VPG."
+Record date [record date] Distribution date [spin-off date] Trading market and symbol We expect that our common stock will be listed on the New York Stock Exchange under the symbol "VPG."
 Tax consequences Other than with respect to fractional shares of our common stock, no gain or loss will be recognized by, and no amount will be included in the income of, a holder of Vishay Intertechnology stock upon the receipt of shares of our stock pursuant to the spin-off for U.S. federal income tax purposes.
 Risk factors We face various risks and uncertainties relating to our business, our transition to an independent, publicly traded company and our intended capital structure.
 See "Risk Factors" beginning on page 16 of this information statement.
 Relationship with Vishay Intertechnology, Inc. after the spin-off After the spin-off, we and Vishay Intertechnology will be independent, publicly traded companies, and Vishay Intertechnology will no longer have any ownership interest in us.
 We will, however, be parties to agreements that will define our ongoing relationship after the spin-off.
 For example, we will be permitted to use the Vishay name under a perpetual, worldwide, royalty-free trademark license from Vishay Intertechnology.
-Under the terms of a transition services agreement that we expect to enter into with Vishay Intertechnology prior to the consummation of the spin-off, Vishay Intertechnology will provide us, for a fee, for a period of 18 months after the spin-off, specified support services.
+Under the terms of a transition services agreement that we expect to enter into with Vishay Intertechnology prior to the consummation of the spin-off, Specified support services.
 Furthermore, Vishay Intertechnology will lease portions of certain buildings to us; and we will lease portions of certain buildings to Vishay Intertechnology.
-For more information, see "Certain Relationships and Related Party Transactions" beginning on page 133.
+For more information, see "Certain Relationships and Related Party Transactions" beginning on page 130.
 Dividend policy We do not expect to pay regular cash dividends.
-Our board of directors is free to change our dividend policy at any time, although the revolving credit facility that we expect to enter shortly after the spin-off would prohibit the payment of cash dividends.
+Our board of directors is free to change our dividend policy at any time, although the revolving credit facility that we expect to enter concurrent with the spin-off would prohibit the payment of cash dividends.